ZhengXiaohu98/473hw2/README.md

 # 473hw2
-Use this linl [https://zhengxiaohu98.github.io/473hw2/](https://zhengxiaohu98.github.io/473hw2/) to access the site.
+Use this link [https://zhengxiaohu98.github.io/473hw2/](https://zhengxiaohu98.github.io/473hw2/) to access the site.